Desert Vista High School: Alleged preferential treatment of student-athletes

-In 2004, the school's basketball program came under scrutiny as school records showed that player Xavier Kirby did not attend 247 classes during the first three-quarters of the 2003–04 school year, yet remained eligible for varsity team.
-In the same report on Kirby's absences, the East Valley Tribune reported that a former school varsity football player, Chris Snow, claimed he was paid by the school district to tutor other student athletes on the team, and in the case of one football player he helped tutor, Snow claims he did 70% to 80% of the work for the player, in an arrangement made to ensure the player remains eligible for football.
+In 2004, the school's basketball program came under scrutiny as school records showed that a player did not attend 247 classes during the first three-quarters of the 2003–04 school year, yet remained eligible for varsity team.
+In the same report the East Valley Tribune reported that a former school varsity football player claimed he was paid by the school district to tutor other student athletes on the team, and in the case of one football player he helped tutor, Snow claims he did 70% to 80% of the work for the player, in an arrangement made to ensure the player remains eligible for football.

 District officials say while the district has a peer tutor program, the district does not pay tutors.
-The East Valley Tribune, however, claims that Snow's allegations were confirmed by two other sources, which were not identified by name.
-Snow would later clarify his statement to the East Valley Tribune, and the district would later investigate Kilby's absences.
+The East Valley Tribune, however, claims that the student's allegations were confirmed by two other sources, which were not identified by name.
+He would later clarify his statement to the East Valley Tribune, and the district would later investigate the basketball player's absences.